-The phoenix-fly magister is a wingsuit designed specifically for both lighter wingsuit pilots, and suitable for formation flying as well as more dynamic acrobatics.
+The phoenix-fly Magister ’21 is a wingsuit designed specifically for both lighter wingsuit pilots, and suitable for formation flying as well as more dynamic acrobatics.
 It’s gripperless design makes it ideal for more agile forms of flying.

-In larger flocks the Magister will enable lighter pilots to fly comfortably with others in intermediate sized suits on both belly and back.
-Featuring a small arm wing profile and the larger legwing sized like the Havok Carve, the Magister provides an increased forward drive, without the added drag a bigger suit usually presents for lighter users.
-This provided a perfect solution for those who have battled to choose between a Shadow and the Havok Carve.
+In larger flocks the Magister ’21 will enable lighter pilots to fly comfortably with others in intermediate sized suits on both belly and back.
+Featuring a small arm wing profile and the larger legwing sized like the Havok Carve ’21, the Magister ’21 provides an increased forward drive, without the added drag a bigger suit usually presents for lighter users.
+This provided a perfect solution for those who have battled to choose between a Shadow aimed at students and the Havok Carve ’21 which might be an overkill for lighter pilots.

-We advise a minimum of 35 wingsuit jumps for those interested in flying the Phoenix-Fly Magister.
+We advise a minimum of 35 wingsuit jumps for those interested in flying the Phoenix-Fly Magister’21.

 |Europe (ex.
 VAT)||USA